top of page

 Marion Le Bruchec

-Marion is a Sales Manager at Moody's - one of the world's largest financial data companies
+Sales Manager at Moody's - one of the world's largest financial data companies

 • Location: London, UK